brinnaebent/cgmquantify/paper.md

 a low barrier to entry to encourage researchers, clinicians, and patients alike to explore CGM data.
 #
 Previous open-source resources have been implemented in Excel[@Hill:2011] and R[@Vigers:2019; @Zhang:2018].
 There is currently no comprehensive resource for
-CGM data in Python, the third most common programming language used globally and the leading language among newcomers[@Krill].
+CGM data in Python, the third most common programming language used globally and the leading language among newcomers[@Krill:2019].
 Additionally, previous implementations of open source CGM data analysis have limited metrics of glucose variability.
 Further, these methods are typically developed for a specific purpose and are therefore not extensible (e.g. do not have simple functions so users can customize their metrics and visualizations).